0xirison/Personal-Notes-Taker/README.md

 # Introduction
-Personal Notes Taker allows you to write, edit and delete your own notes on a simpe web application interface.
-It is built by Python (Flask microframework) as the backend and use SQLAlchemy module extension for flask to connect to the database.
+Personal Notes Taker application allows you to write, edit and delete your own notes on a simpe web application interface.
+It is built by Python (Flask Microframework) as the backend and uses SQLAlchemy module extension for flask to connect to the database.

 # Installation
 ```